mangerij/ferret/doc/content/tutorials/FE_phase_field_multi_domain_coupled.md

          link=False
          language=python

 where $n_x, n_y,$ and $n_z$ are chosen accordingly such that the mesh spacing $\Delta = 1.0$ nm.
 In general, the geometry defined in the 'Mesh' block *never* carries units.
 The length scale is introduced through `Materials`, `Kernels`, or other MOOSE objects.
 For this problem, the length scale is introduced through the units in the `Materials` objects that connect to the `Kernels`.
 Note that this discretization is around the upper bound for these types of calculations since the thickness of the PTO wall is about $\Delta$.
 We use `SubdomainBoundingBoxGenerator` and `SideSetsBetweenSubdomainsGenerator` objects from MOOSE to split the rectilinear computational volume into two `block`s where the film sits on top of the substrate.
 For this example input file, we let the FE film have a thickness of 20 nm.
+This is a canonical problem in FE phase field problems (see [!cite](Li2001)) as it allows one to predict the domain topology as a function of temperature and film thickness.

+!alert note title=Before you proceed
-This is a canonical problem in FE phase field problems (see [!cite](Li2001)) as it allows one to predict the domain topology as a function of temperature and an epitaxial strain.
-We should note that the epitaxial strain coupling is still not implemented in FERRET but this capability will be introduced in the future.
-As such, we just consider a free standing film.
+We should note that the epitaxial strain coupling is not yet implemented in FERRET but this capability will be introduced in the future.
+As such, we just consider a free standing stress-free film.

 The `Variables` block sets the `ICs` for $\langle \mathbf{P} \rangle = 0$ where the amplitude is set to be random fluctuations near 0